syricano/hangman/READMEE.md

 - a bug found that nothing print when the word is guessed it was resolved by assigning variable to guessed word and comparing it with word to guess (secret word)

+- a bug found in rules, it did not quite when selecting q,

+resolved adding the forgotten parentheses